sarietta/theoputer-blog/content/posts/ram.md

 *could* use non-volatile chips like a FRAM to store data without power, but that would be cost-prohibitive.
-It's far more appropriate to let the hard drives do their job (storing data that needs to be outlive the power cycle) and let the RAM do its job (store data while the computer is running).
+It's far more appropriate to let the hard drives do their job (storing data that needs to be outlast the power cycle) and let the RAM do its job (store data while the computer is running).

 The Theoputer's RAM is akin to normal RAM, but in complete truth the